November 19, 2020

 We don’t commonly make this connection, but Easter actually began with more bad news.
-Mary Magdeline left her home in the darkness of Sunday morning to meet the dawn of a new day of grief.
-She finds the tomb, but Jesus’ body was gone.
+Mary Magdalene left her home in the darkness of Sunday morning to meet the dawn of a new day of grief.
+She found the tomb, but Jesus’ body was gone.

 Where did we get the idea that Mary was going to the first Easter sunrise service?
 It never dawned on her (or anyone else) that Jesus was alive.
 Clearly someone had stolen his body.
 The ultimate insult now followed the ultimate injury.

-The Gospel must mean more than the indefinite extension of one’s life beyond their physical death.
+The gospel must mean more than the indefinite extension of one’s life beyond one’s physical death.
 After all, death is more than the event at the end of your life.
 Death is the pervasive force of darkness that, as the poet says, sticks to everything.

-- What do you think?
-Is the Gospel more than the indefinite extension of life beyond the grave?
-If so what?
+2. What do you think?
+Is the gospel more than the indefinite extension of life beyond the grave?
+If so, what?

-- What does it mean that death, beyond just the event of death, is defeated? in your own life?
+3. What does it mean that death, beyond just the event of death, is defeated?
+In your own life?

 P.S.
 Getting close to last call on the Daily Text Advent Journey— The Christian New Year.
 Get your copy today.
 This is going to be the best Advent of our lives— in the face of the worst times in our history.
 COME ON!